CUP-ECS/beatnik/configs/README.md

   * University of New Mexico
     * Hopper V100/A100 GPU cluster system - `spack install beatnik +cuda cuda_arch=80` (or `cuda_arch=70` for the V100 nodes).
     * General UNM (Wheeler/Hopper) CPU systems - `spack install beatnik`
-  * Lawrence Livermore National Laboratory - Needed spack package.yaml file and documentation for LLNL systems available at (https://github.com/CUP-ECS/spack-configs)
+  * Lawrence Livermore National Laboratory - Needed appropriate spack setup for LLNL systems.
+The package.yaml files and documentation used for testing are available at (https://github.com/CUP-ECS/spack-configs)
     * Lassen V100 GPU system - `spack install beatnik +cuda cuda_arch=70 %gcc@8.3.1`; other compilers untested.
     * Quartz CPU system - `spack install beatnik`; with included package.yaml configuration
     * Tioga MX250X GPU system - `spack install beatnik +rocm amdgpu_arch=gfx90a`
-  * Los Alamos National Laboratoru
+  * Los Alamos National Laboratory
-    * Chicoma Cray A100 GPU system - `spack install beatnik +cuda cuda_arch=70 %XXX`
+    * Chicoma Cray A100 GPU system - To be tested
 If you use `spack install` to build beatnik, you'll then need to run `spack load beatnik` to get access to the test executables to run, for example the `rocketrig` benchmark.

 ### Developing Beatnik and its dependencies using a Spack package description

-If you want to develop Beatnik, we recommend using and environment along with the `spack develop` command to setup the development environment.
+If you want to develop Beatnik, we recommend using an environment along with the `spack develop` command to setup the development environment.
 In addition to allowing you to use spack to install dependecies, this will also let you tweak the package specification to control the details of the build environment, directly modify packages that you're developing (e.g. beatnik *and* its dependencies if you want!) and still use spack to build it.

 For example, to work on the current development branch of beatnik on the LLNL lassen system, you might do the following:
 ```